acbarrentine/chimera-md/readme.md

       # Tracing log level.
 In descending verbosity, options are TRACE, DEBUG, INFO, WARN, ERROR
       # Case matters
       - CHIMERA_LOG_LEVEL=INFO

+      # If a directory doesn't contain an index.md file, should we generate one?
+      - CHIMERA_GENERATE_INDEX=true

     restart: unless-stopped
 ```